NidhiRai1/DBMSNotes/README.md

-//view of data - system store certain details like how the data stored(enable user to access the same data with personalised view) it simplify user interction it give the same data to different users with an personalized view it is 3 scheme archetucture having physical abstraction - lower level data abstraction describe how the data stored , logical abstraction - describe the design of database at aconceptual level , no need to aware about physical levle view level - show the user the db in which they are intrested and hide the rest of the data
+//view of data - system store certain details like how the data stored(enable user to access the same data with personalised view) it simplify user interction it give the same data to different users with an personalized view it is 3 scheme archetucture having

 //im dbms
 define schema (overall designing of db is called db scheme)

 //interfacing - use to convert like c++ into dbms by Odbc

-//DBAdiministrater - it has the central control of all the data and program accessed by the daat handle in scheme and physical level .

-//DBMS application attribute - clint server
-T1 - clint , server and db in the same pc .
-T2 - clint sent -> query to server in the different pc by direct calling to the db . interfacing concept is also use T3 - divided into 3 part ,clint call to -> server which again call to -> db and get the result , this enhance the scalability(www) , security and data integrety.

-//data model - collection of conceptual tool for data describing , data relationships and consistancy constrain
 //ER model - entity relations --- student is an entity with their attribute like  name , courses , id etc use to discribe the entity , entity is unique . entities - attribute - relations - er diagram(work ae a ablue print)